tiger536/CryptoAnalyzer/README.md

 While the coin detail page:
 ![image](https://user-images.githubusercontent.com/30831275/142732212-4c066e94-09cf-404e-98f5-dd0101582ffb.png)
 A chart for OBV, volume comparison, daily posts comparison and price comparison is also present in this page.

+## Installation

+To run this you will need:
+- A SQL Server database to store data.
+To create the required tables just run the sql scripts in the migrations folder
+- An API key to grab data from CoinMarketCap (optional)
+- A telegram bot API key (optional)

+Everything can be setup in the app settings